How To Force A Narcissistic Breakdown (Stages of Collapse)

 Narcissistic rage can be harsh and too challenging to handle.
 It can be easier, however, if you have been living with them for a long time and are familiar with their outburst patterns.

-It also helps when you prepare beforehand to leave the scene immediately after quipping, “I’m leaving since you are attacking me.”
+It also helps when you prepare beforehand to leave the scene immediately after telling them, “I’m leaving since you are insulting me.”

 You will likely provoke them into anger by setting boundaries with them.
 Tell them clearly what rules they must follow hereafter if they want to interact with you.